Effective Date 6th March 2023

-We, D. O’Loughlin & Co.
-Limited act as intermediary (Broker) between you, the consumer, and the product provider with whom we place your business.
+We, Aston Lark Europe Limited trading as O’Loughlin Insurance Group act as intermediary (Broker) between you, the consumer, and the product provider with whom we place your business.

 Pursuant to provision 4.58A of the Central Bank of Ireland’s September 2019 Addendum to the Consumer Protection Code, all intermediaries, must make available in their public offices, or on their website if they have one, a summary of the details of all arrangements for any fee, commission, other reward or remuneration provided to the intermediary which it has agreed with its product producers.

 For the purpose of this document, commission is the payment earned by the intermediary for work undertaken on behalf of both the provider and the consumer.
 The amount of commission is generally directly related to the quantity or value of the products sold.

 Single commission model: where payment is made to the intermediary shortly after the sale is completed and is based on a percentage of the premium paid/amount invested/amount borrowed.